 Have teams line up at a starting line with their props and a copy of the reading material.
-Teams must read the first paragraph of the material, choose a costume or props that fit that paragraph and send one costumed child to the stage with the props and the reading material.
+Teams must read the first paragraph of the material and choose a costume or props that fit that paragraph.
+Send one costumed child to the stage with the props and the reading material.
 When teams each have their player on stage, have the players read the first paragraph in unison and then run back to their teams to prepare the next paragraph.
 Continue as long as interest is high.

 4. Play spoons.

 This is a fun way to spice up a boring question and answer session.
 Collect a plastic spoon for each child.
 With a permanent marker, write a number on each spoon’s bowl.
 Number small slips of paper to match the spoons.

 Have kids sit in a circle with the spoons in the center.
 Ask the lesson’s first question.
 Play music.
 Stop the music suddenly as in Musical Chairs.
 When the music stops, have each child grab a spoon.
 Draw a number from the small slips of paper.
 Have the person who grabbed the spoon with that number answer the question and keep his or her spoon.
 Have kids put the rest of the spoons back in the center.
 Continue until all the questions are answered.

 5. Pass musical envelopes.